 - Networks – Choose whether you want your ads to display on Google search partner web properties in addition to Google search.

 - Devices – If you want to limit your ads to mobile platforms or desktops, do that here.

-- Locations – Are you doing geotargeting with your campaign?
+- Locations – If you’re doing geotargeting with your campaign?
 If so, specify the locations where you want your ads to appear.

 Once you’re done filling out that info, click Save and continue.

 In the product groups page, you’ll only see one option: “All Products.”
-Leave that alone for now.
+Don’t enter anything.

 How Does Google Determine Which Shopping Ads to Show?

 Once you’ve launched your campaign and started tracking your analytics, you might be surprised to learn that your ads are receiving very few clicks.
 In all likelihood, that’s because they’re receiving very few impressions.

 This could be due to a number of reasons.